Alaa Abd El-Fattah

-Alaa Ahmed Seif al Islam Abd El-Fattah (علاء أحمد سيف الإسلام عبد الفتاح, /arz/) known professionally as Alaa Abd El-Fattah (علاء عبد الفتاح; born 1981), is an Egyptian-British blogger, software developer, and political activist.
-He has been active in developing Arabic-language versions of software and platforms.
+Alaa Ahmed Seif al Islam Abd El-Fattah (علاء أحمد سيف الإسلام عبد الفتاح, /arz/), known professionally as Alaa Abd El-Fattah (علاء عبد الفتاح; born 1981), is an Egyptian-British software developer, blogger, political activist and former political prisoner who was imprisoned by the Egyptian government for 12 years.

 After a 2006 arrest by Egyptian police, Abd El-Fattah was released without charge 45 days later.
-He was subsequently imprisoned in Egypt for organising a political protest without requesting authorisation, and released on bail on 23 March 2014.
-He was rearrested and ordered released on bail again on 15 September 2014, receiving a five-year sentence in February 2015, from which he was released in late March 2019.
-On 29 September 2019, during the 2019 Egyptian protests, Abd El-Fattah was re-arrested by the National Security Agency and taken to State Security Prosecution on unknown charges.
-He was subsequently convicted of "spreading fake news" and jailed for five years.
+He was imprisoned in Egypt for organising a political protest without requesting authorisation, and released on bail in March 2014.
+In September 2014, he was rearrested and ordered released on bail again, receiving a five-year sentence in February 2015, from which he was released in late March 2019.
+In September 2019, during the 2019 Egyptian protests, Abd El-Fattah was re-arrested by the National Security Agency and taken to State Security Prosecution on unknown charges.
+He was convicted of "spreading fake news" and jailed for five years.
 In April 2022, he began a hunger strike.
-His family claims that his sentence should have ended on 29 September 2024 but the Egyptian authorities refused to free him, as the release date had been appointed in January 2027, based on the court’s decision not to include his served pretrial detention.
+His family claims that his sentence should have ended in September 2024.
+The Egyptian authorities refused to free him, as the release date had been appointed in January 2027, based on the court's decision not to include his served pretrial detention.

-On 30 September 2024, Abd El-Fattah's mother, Laila Soueif, began a hunger strike outside the British Foreign Office in London, remaining on strike as of 25 January 2025, when she was joined by Australian journalist Peter Greste.
+In September 2024, Abd El-Fattah's mother, Laila Soueif, began a hunger strike outside the British Foreign Office in London, remaining on strike as of 25 January 2025, when she was joined by Australian journalist Peter Greste.
 In October 2024, Abd El-Fattah was named by Arundhati Roy, winner of the 2024 PEN Pinter Prize awarded by English PEN, as the "Writer of Courage" with whom she chose to share the prize.
+The British Prime Minister Keir Starmer actively campaigned and lobbied for Abd El-Fattah's release and considered the case a "top priority" for his government.

-On 22 September 2025, Abd El-Fattah was released from prison, after having spent most of the last 12 years incarcerated.
-He was pardoned along with five other prisoners by Egyptian President Abdel Fattah el-Sisi.
+On 22 September 2025, Abd El-Fattah was released from prison, after having spent most of the previous 12 years incarcerated.
+He was pardoned along with five other prisoners by Egyptian president Abdel Fattah el-Sisi.
+On 26 December, following the lifting of a travel ban, Abd El-Fattah moved to Britain, where he became the subject of controversy over his past social media posts, in which he called for the killing of members of the police, amongst others, and described himself as "racist".